The UK government has banned any gathering of more than two people – with the exception of funerals – to fight the spread of coronavirus.

 - The WHO UK Tour – Cancelled, all ticket holders will be refunded

-- 2021 Women’s Super League and Women’s Championship – suspended until at least 3 April.
+- 2021 Women’s Super League and Women’s Championship – suspended.
 Keep hold of tickets until new dates are announced

 - Glastonbury festival 2020 – postponed until 2021, ticket holders unable to make the new dates will be refunded